appsmithorg/appsmith-docs/website/docs/reference/appsmith-framework/widget-actions/reset-widget.md

 <dd>

-An optional boolean which determines whether all child widgets should also be reset.
+An optional boolean value which determines whether all child widgets should also be reset.
 This is `true` by default.

 </dd>